-Usually, by the time you have met with the attorney in our office, you have already tried counseling and working on your marriage.
-Most parties that meet with us are ready to file.
-For those people that have never been divorced, there may be stress in starting the divorce process.
-For those who have already been divorced, there may be regret about getting divorced again.
+Usually, by the time you have met with an attorney in our office, you have already tried counseling and working on your marriage.
+Most parties who meet with us are ready to file.
+It is common to feel stressed about the divorce process in particular if this is not your first divorce.

-Divorce is never easy and can be worsened by an angry or spiteful spouse.
-The best way to approach a divorce is to be informed and prepared.
-Many people who file for divorce often have no clue about the other party’s finances.
-It is imperative that you begin to work out what assets are in your name, your spouse’s name or in both of your names.
-Also, you should find out what debts you have, who they are with, and how much is owed on each debt.
+We know divorce is never easy and can be worsened by an angry or spiteful spouse.
+However, the best way to approach a divorce is to be informed and prepared.
+Unfortunately, you may have no clue about your spouse’s finances, which is often the case in divorce.
+Therefore, it is imperative you identify what assets are in your name, your spouse’s name or in both of your names as well as establishing and documenting your debts.

-Discuss with your attorney the strategy for filing for divorce fìrst.
-There are advantages and disadvantages to this tactic, and your attorney can explain them to you.
+First, discuss with your attorney the strategy for filing for divorce.
+There are advantages and disadvantages to using the right strategy, and your attorney can explain these to you.

 There are 2 types of divorces in Tennessee.

-With uncontested divorces, you will meet with us and advise how you want the divorce settled.
+For an uncontested divorce, you will meet with us and advise how you want the divorce settled.
 You don’t need to pay the additional expense of a mediator.

-We negotiate for you and advise what is a fair settlement under Tennessee law.
-We will prepare all your legal divorce paperwork, including dividing your marital assets, debts, custody, child support, and prepare any Quitclaim Deeds that are necessary.
-These are usually handled with a short court appearance with you and your attorney.
+Your attorney will negotiate for you and advise what is a fair settlement under Tennessee law.
+We will prepare all your legal divorce paperwork, including dividing your marital assets, debts, custody, and child support.
+If necessary, you can prepare Quitclaim Deeds.
+You and your attorney usually handle uncontested divorces with a short court appearance.

-You and your spouse must be in agreement though (or at least reasonable) so we can help you formulate a fair settlement.
+Furthermore, if you and your spouse are at least in reasonable agreement we can help you formulate a fair settlement.

-If you and your spouse cannot reach an agreement on divorcing, then you will have a contested divorce.
-That means, at least at first, the matter may end up in court.
-Sometimes, your spouse just needs one or two court appearances before they realize they should have settled.
+However, if you and your spouse cannot reach an agreement on divorcing, then you will have a contested divorce.
+Typically, this means the matter may end up in court.
+Oftentimes, after one or two court appearances your spouse will want to settle out of court.

 Below you will find information for those partaking in a contested divorce.
-Much of what you will find below will not pertain to those of you whose cases we handle as uncontested divorces.
+Much of this information will not pertain to those of you whose case will be an uncontested divorce.

 If you have children, by law you and your spouse must attend a parenting class or take a class online.
 THIS IS FOR BOTH CONTESTED AND UNCONTESTED CASES.
 We do not recommend that you attend together.